 If you are going on a business trip to Moscow, pack dark business suits for meetings and other smart clothes for casual wear, and remember to take warm clothing in winter.

 Many people in Moscow now speak English, but it’s best to check in advance of your meeting in case you need an interpreter.
 Russians give less verbal and physical responses than you would expect during a meeting, so do not be alarmed by this.

 Moscow has several great locations for meetings and conferences.
-Khimki Business Park in the north of Moscow is one of the top hubs for industry, housing some of Russia’s biggest organisations.
+Khimki Business Park in the north of Moscow is one of the top hubs for industry, housing some of Russia’s biggest organizations.

 In Moscow, there is a great metro system as well as buses, trams, and taxis.
 The city has 4 main airports which connect international and domestic flights.

 Visitors to Moscow can enjoy comfortable and stylish rooms at the Park Inn by Radisson Sheremetyevo Airport Moscow Hotel, which is just minutes from Moscow Airport.

 If you are on a business trip to Moscow make time to see some famous Moscow attractions when you visit the city.